RolandWarburton/knowledge/programming/Javascript/Typescript Basics.md

 ## ESLint

-Despite a lot of tutorials that ive read that still use tslint, this is deprecated, and ESLint is what should be used instead.
+Despite a lot of tutorials that ive read that still use tslint, this is deprecated, ESLint is what should be used instead.

 We need 3 new dependencies to make ESLint work with TS.